Accessing Private Fields and Methods with XRayInterface

 write.setLastName("FooBar");

-Strictly the XRayInterface-Method is designed in a way that each method defined in the target interface could be mapped in the intuitive way to the methods/fields of the underlying object.
+Strictly speaking, the XRayInterface method is designed so that each method defined in the target interface can be intuitively mapped to the methods or fields of the underlying object.

 XRayInterface yet also allows to do more than getting/setting hidden fields: